ibrahimenesduran/ITU-BLG102E/assignments/assignment03/README.md

 There is no limit on the number of districts; any array that requires this infor- mation must be dynamically allocated with the proper (minimal required) size after the number of districts is determined during the run of the program.
-The length of a line in the text le is at most 80; static allocation is allowed if you want to use an array for this purpose.
+The length of a line in the text file is at most 80; static allocation is allowed if you want to use an array for this purpose.
 Write the following functions:

-* A function that takes the input le name as a parameter and reads the vote data from the le.
+* A function that takes the input file name as a parameter and reads the vote data from the file.
 You can send other parameters to the function and return anything you want.
 * A function that will calculate the total number of votes and percentages for each candidate.